 As remote working continues to be the norm (and 2021 doesn’t seem all that different to 2020 after all!), we’re aware that employees and managers are feeling fatigued and struggling to maintain motivation and engagement levels.
 This is a completely natural response to what we've collectively experienced.
 And while some of us seem to be OK with the blurry lines between work and play, some research suggests that creating clear boundaries to enable people to switch off from work when they need to can improve wellbeing and productivity.

-During the onset of the global COVID-19 pandemic, many of us may have been operating on adrenalin - otherwise known as a stress response called ‘flight, fright or freeze’.
-Our Learning from Lockdown survey late last year told us that the second most cited negative impact of working from home more was 'longer hours and increased stress'.
+After the ordeal of 2020, many of us may have been running on pure adrenalin - otherwise known as a stress response called ‘flight, fright or freeze’.
+Our Learning from Lockdown survey told us that the second most cited negative impact of working from home more was 'longer hours and increased stress'.

 Prolonged states of stress left unchecked can cause quite significant harm – known as workplace burnout which was recently classified as an occupational phenomenon in the International Classification of Diseases by the World Health Organisation.
 Some ways to deal with stress include activating the ‘Rest and Digest’ response and reconsidering the way you view stress, even seeing it as your friend.